Merchant Marine Gallant Ship Citation

 The Merchant Marine Gallant Ship Citation is an award of the United States Merchant Marine.
 The award is presented as a bronze plaque to vessels, with officers and crew being awarded a ribbon bar to denote the award.
-Both United States flagged vessels and foreign flagged vessels are eligible for the award.
+The award is open to both United States flagged vessels and foreign flagged vessels.

 Criteria

-The Gallant Ship Citation is awarded by the Secretary of Transportation to vessels, including foreign vessels, for, "participating in outstanding or gallant action in a marine disaster or other emergency to save life or property at sea."
+The Gallant Ship Citation is awarded by the Secretary of Transportation to vessels, including foreign vessels, for "participating in outstanding or gallant action in a marine disaster or other emergency to save life or property at sea."

 A bronze Gallant Ship Citation Plaque is awarded to the vessels.
 The officers and crew who served on those vessels designated as Gallant Ships are awarded a citation ribbon bar.
 At the center of the ribbon is a silver seahorse device.